Mentoring Experience

 Mentored as part of Brown Undergraduate Mathematics Projects (BUMP), a program designed to guide undergraduate students through fun, exploratory mathematical projects.

 In this project George, Linghai and Zhiyuan studied card shuffling and other processes in which small random changes lead, over time, to system-wide randomness.
-They learned how these phenomena can be understand in terms of the long term behavior of a Markov chain, how to simulate them, and how similar ideas lead to Markov chain Monte Carlo methods.
+They learned how these phenomena can be understood in terms of the long term behavior of a Markov chain, how to simulate them, and how similar ideas lead to Markov chain Monte Carlo methods.

 Additional mentoring experience: